 The famous humanist scholar Erasmus honored her by composing her epitaph, which reads in English:

 “Margaret, Countess of Richmond, mother of Henry VII, grandmother of Henry VIII, who donated funds for three monks of this abbey, a grammar school in Wimborne, a preacher in the whole of England, two lecturers in Scripture, one at Oxford, the other at Cambridge, where she also founded two colleges, one dedicated to Christ, and the other to St John, the Evangelist.”

 King Henry VIII was still celebrating his coronation when news of his grandmother’s death reached him, putting an end to the jousting and feasts while the kingdom officially mourned her passing.
 The new king ordered the church bells to ring for six days to commemorate her.
-Margaret was thinking of her grandson up until the last, and there is some indication she feared he was too frivolous and playful to be the king his father was since she died urging him to please listen to Bishop John Fisher, whom Henry would later behead for thwarting his remarriage to Anne Boleyn and his break from Rome.
-Fisher preached Margaret’s funeral sermon and praised her lavishly, but he was clearly unsuccessful in fulfilling her dying wish that he keep her redheaded heir on the straight and narrow.
+Margaret was thinking of her grandson up until the last, and there is some indication she feared he was too frivolous and playful to be the king his father had been since she died urging him to please listen to Bishop John Fisher, whom Henry would later behead in 1535.
+Bishop Fisher preached Margaret’s funeral sermon and praised her lavishly, but he was clearly unsuccessful in fulfilling her dying wish that he keep her redheaded heir on the straight and narrow.

 Although Margaret is often criticized for her coldness toward anyone who was not her son, she had many friends and was well-respected – even beloved.
 She was also very smart, running her estates and managing the royal household with a capability for which is often accused of being her “iron fist”.
 I think that her masculine abilities would be less snarked upon if she had been masculine herself.
 Women, it seems, were not supposed to be so commanding.